openblockcc/openblock-desktop/README.md

-# scratch-desktop
+# openblock-desktop

 OpenBlock as a standalone desktop application

+Visit the wiki to lean more: [https://openblockcc.github.io/wiki/](https://openblockcc.github.io/wiki/)

 ## Developer Instructions

-### A note about `scratch-gui`
+### A note about `openblock-gui`

-Eventually, the `scratch-desktop` branch of the Scratch GUI repository will be merged with that repository's main development line.
-For now, though, the `scratch-desktop` branch holds a few changes that are necessary for the Scratch app to function correctly but are not yet merged into the main development branch.
-If you only intend to build or work on the `scratch-desktop` repository then you can ignore this, but if you intend to work on `scratch-gui` as well, make sure you use the `scratch-desktop` branch there.
+Eventually, the `openblock-desktop` branch of the OpenBlock GUI repository will be merged with that repository's main development line.
+For now, though, the `openblock-desktop` branch holds a few changes that are necessary for the OpenBlock app to function correctly but are not yet merged into the main development branch.
+If you only intend to build or work on the `openblock-desktop` repository then you can ignore this, but if you intend to work on `openblock-gui` as well, make sure you use the `openblock-desktop` branch there.

-Previously it was necessary to explicitly build `scratch-gui` before building `scratch-desktop`.
-This is no longer necessary and the related build scripts, such as `build-gui`, have been removed.

 ### Prepare media library assets

-In the `scratch-desktop` directory, run `npm run fetch`.
-Re-run this any time you update `scratch-gui` or make any other changes which might affect the media libraries.
+In the `openblock-desktop` directory, run `npm run fetch`.
+Re-run this any time you update `openblock-gui` or make any other changes which might affect the media libraries.

 ### Run in development mode